funvill/funvill.github.io/_posts/2010-12-29-what-i-did-in-2010-year-end-review.md

 I participated at <a href="http://www.burningman.com/">burning man</a> with its anit cooperate, peace loving hippy festival to protesting at the media fuck fest that was the <a href="http://en.wikipedia.org/wiki/Vancouver">Vancouver</a> <a href="http://www.vancouver2010.com/">2010 Olympic Winter games</a>.

-I joined VHS (<a href="http://vancouver.hackspace.ca/">Vancouver hack space</a>) a electronics group, where I can talk about tech, security, and other geeky subjects and learn from others.
+I joined VHS (Vancouver hack space) a electronics group, where I can talk about tech, security, and other geeky subjects and learn from others.

 New Skills
 <ul>